Gallery-of-Kaeon/Kaeon-FUSION/Kaeon FUSION/Documentation/X - Why use Kaeon FUSION/README.md

 # Why use Kaeon FUSION?

-## Why is Kaeon FUSION called "the first ever universal programming language"?
+## Why is Kaeon FUSION called "a language without limits"?

-Admittedly,
-our slogan: "the first ever universal programming language", is more a marketting strategy than a technical descriptor, but we do indeed stand behind it.

-We call Kaeon FUSION a universal programming language because the interpreter can completely change its properties at runtime, and because the tree based code as data paradigm that Kaeon FUSION uses makes it almost universally transpilable.
-We call it the "first ever",
-because to our knowledge no other language posseses these features to the degree that Kaeon FUSION does.

-To put it another way,
+To put it one way,
 one might say that Kaeon FUSION is, in essence, what LISP should have been.